Live Like a Champion Today!

 Likewise, you must focus on the fundamentals to reach your ultimate goal.
 Much more important than health or financial goals are spiritual goals.
 “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you” (Matthew 6:33).

 Set goals to ensure you charge the spiritual batteries daily.
-It has been recommended that we strive for one hour of prayer, one hour of Bible study, and 20 minutes of meditation.
-This is not an easy threshold to eclipse—so you should aim to build to those totals over time.
+It has been recommended that we strive for one hour of prayer and one hour of Bible study.
+This is not an easy threshold—so you should aim to build to those totals over time.
 Perhaps go for 30 minutes of prayer for three straight weeks, then up it to 40, and so on.
-Keep a prayer list based on Jesus Christ’s prayer outline (Matthew 6:9-13), and refer regularly to How to Pray for assistance.
+Keep a prayer list based on Jesus Christ’s prayer outline (verses 9-13), and refer regularly to How to Pray for assistance.

-Keep a Bible study schedule so you regularly review each book and booklet from the literature archive at theTrumpet.com, plus the publications, plus the Herbert W. Armstrong College Bible Correspondence Course.
+Keep a Bible study schedule so you regularly review books and booklets from the literature archive at theTrumpet.com, plus the publications.
 Write deadlines for completing each title.
 If you hear Mr. Gerald Flurry or another minister recommend a booklet, move that title toward the top of your list.

 Consider setting goals for sharpening your spiritual tools of fasting and fellowship too.